 How to Use Pipe-Joint Compound

 Then, thread the pipe into the fitting, making sure to avoid cross threading that might damage the threads.
-It is a good idea to use a thin layer of pipe-joint compound on top of plumber's tape for a great seal on almost any threaded joints involving water.
+Many plumbers use a thin layer of pipe-joint compound on top of plumber's tape for a great seal on almost any threaded joints involving water.

 NOTE: One important thing to keep in mind is that some types of sealants are not appropriate for both water and gas.

-plumber's tape, for example, comes in two types: one for use specifically on gas and one for water pipe.
-This can be true for pipe-joint compound also, so read the product usage specifications carefully.
+Plumber's tape, for example, comes in two types—one for use specifically on gas, and one for water pipe.
+This can also be true for a pipe-joint compound, so read the product usage specifications carefully.